 Which dog comes to mind when I mention:

 A good place to start is from the various types of Chihuahuas.
 That’s right.
-It gives a better understanding of the life-long debate that there’s more than one type of Chihuahua.
+It gives a better understanding of the life-long debate that there’s more than one breed in the chihuahua club.

 Indeed, all Chihuahuas have a striking resemblance, and this makes it easy to classify them as all the same.
 The American Kennel Club, for instance, classifies them as only two breeds.
 But some other breeders believe there’s more.